catetin/Databricks_Handson_Seminar/README.md

 ### Power BI Dashboard
-You can check [**Power BI Dashboard**](https://app.powerbi.com/view?r=eyJrIjoiOGFmOTM5NDEtNTZkMi00MmYxLWFmZDAtYzgzNWYxNjFlN2FlIiwidCI6IjYxNTc5NTU5LWNiM2EtNGZmYy1hOTVmLTkwNzYzMmJhNDRlOCJ9)
-Below is its source data which was made from above 3 CSVs.
+You can check [**Power BI Dashboard**](https://app.powerbi.com/view?r=eyJrIjoiOGFmOTM5NDEtNTZkMi00MmYxLWFmZDAtYzgzNWYxNjFlN2FlIiwidCI6IjYxNTc5NTU5LWNiM2EtNGZmYy1hOTVmLTkwNzYzMmJhNDRlOCJ9) which was made from above 3 CSVs.
+Below is the combined table.

 - table for PBI.csv